 Once you've got your house ready to rent out you will need to create an inventory of all the fixtures and furniture.
 This will help protect you and your tenant.

 Wear and tear is inevitable so when a tenant leaves your property it won’t be in the exact same condition as when they moved in.
 But if there’s unreasonable damage or there are missing items the tenant will usually need to pay for repairs or replacements.

 - Identify changes to the condition of the property

 - Highlight reasons for making deductions from the deposit

 - Provide evidence to help an adjudicator make a fair decision in a formal dispute

 An inventory is a report about the condition of the property before the tenant moves in.
-Whether you decide to create the inventory yourself or use a company to draft it the same best practice rules apply.
+A good inventory will include:

 - Details of fixtures and fittings;